semuconsulting/pygnssutils/README.md

 [![PyPI version](https://img.shields.io/pypi/v/pygnssutils.svg?style=flat)](https://pypi.org/project/pygnssutils/)
 ![PyPI downloads](https://img.shields.io/pypi/dm/pygnssutils.svg?style=flat)

 `pygnssutils` is compatible with Python >=3.7.
-See [requirements](https://github.com/semuconsulting/pygnssutils/blob/master/requirements.txt) for dependencies.
 It is recommended that the Python 3 scripts (bin) folder is in your PATH.

 In the following, `python3` & `pip` refer to the Python 3 executables.
 You may need to type `python` or `pip3`, depending on your particular environment.